 How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

-Clogged furnace filters can cause carbon monoxide poisoning.
+Clogged furnace filters can release carbon monoxide.
 Build-up in the furnace filter prevents adequate airflow, causing the heat exchanger to overheat.
-This leads to incomplete combustion, producing carbon monoxide (CO) gas, which is released from the cracks in the heat exchanger.
+This leads to incomplete combustion, producing carbon monoxide (CO) gas, which is released from cracks in the heat exchanger.

-This article is a detailed overview of the production of carbon monoxide (CO) gas from dirty furnace filters, signs of CO leak, and its health effects.
-We then talk about essential safety measures to prevent CO poisoning.
-Lastly, we also discuss some interesting FAQ.
+This article has everything you need to know about how carbon monoxide (CO) gas can come from furnaces, signs of a CO leak, and its health effects.
+We’ve also got some safety measures to help prevent CO poisoning.

-• Next, the furnace filter traps contaminants from the air and sends them to the exchanger.
+• The furnace filter traps contaminants from the air and sends it to the exchanger.

 • The heat exchanger heats the air.

-• Finally, the hot air is dispensed into the room via a vent.
+• Finally, the hot air is sent into the room via a vent.

-The filter serves to prevent the dust and debris from infiltrating the system.
-If not changed on time, the saturation in the filter hampers further filtration.
+The job of the filter is to stop the dust and debris from entering the furnace system.
+When furnace filters aren’t replaced regularly they become clogged and can no longer filter out these contaminants.
 This allows waste to accumulate in the unit, causing some parts to malfunction.

-The build-up of dirt, dust and debris also resists the incoming air, and the inadequate airflow wears down the heating system.
+The build-up of dirt, dust and debris also pushes back against the incoming air, causing low airflow, which wears down the heating system.

 All of these effects interfere with the combustion process, and consequently, CO gas is released.